aug-projects/.github/profile/README.md

 Dive into a diverse range of repositories encompassing programming languages, web development, design patterns, databases, quality assurance, and more.

+> Note: This organization is not officially managed by Al-Azhar University; it operates purely as an open source for projects and resources.

 ## 📌 Courses:

 - [C Langauge](https://github.com/aug-projects/cLanguage)